Austria double passport 'curious act' - Moavero

 23/07/2018

 Berlin, July 23 - Austrian future plan to give ethnic Austrians in Italy's South Tyrol region a double passport is a "curious act", Foreign Minister Enzo Moavero Milanesi said Monday.
 "Before being a hostile act it is a frankly curious act, the suitability of which we are wondering about," he said.
 Moavero said "granting citizenship of a State to the citizens of another State with which they already share European citizenship seems to us a big fudge of citizenship and words".
-He was spwaking after talks in Berlin with his Herman counterpart, Heiko Maas.
+He was speaking after talks in Berlin with his Herman counterpart, Heiko Maas.
+Vienna said earlier the idea would not be put into practice until next year or the one after that.
+"Any solution will be elaborated in a dialogue with Rome and in agreement with Bolzano (Bozen)," a spokesman said.

 Le altre notizie